 Moreover, if you think that you have the skills to take on the best of the best, why waste your talent in the first place?

 Just like any other game, there is a time when you need to take the decision whether to go pro or not.

-OK, I have decided to become a Cash Player, Now What?
+OK, I’ve Decided to Become a Cash Player, Now What?

-However, always ask yourself whether you have the necessary skills to enter a particular tournament.
+However, always ask yourself whether you have the necessary skills to enter a particular tournament, especially a high-stake tournament.
 If not, make sure you go through some rummy tutorials to polish your game.

-The best advice anyone can give you, would be to stick to a tournament for which you think that you have the necessary skills.
+The best advice anyone can give you is to stick to tournaments for which you think you have necessary skills.

-Then take part in those to gather more skills and knowledge, and move up the tournament ladder from there on.
+Then take part in those to sharpen your skills and move up the tournament ladder from there on.

-Remember, since you are just starting out, it’s best to keep your stakes low and then slowly keep on increasing it as you move up the ladder.
+Remember, since you are just starting out, it’s best to keep your stakes low and then slowly keep on increasing them as you move up the ladder.

-Just make sure that you sort your cards properly in the very beginning of the game and work towards creating pure sequences first, that way you would be much focused and less likely to commit errors.
+Just make sure that you sort your cards properly at the very beginning of the rummy game and work towards creating pure sequences first.
+That way you will be better focused and less likely to commit errors.

-We hope to see you soon at the touraments.
+We hope to see you soon at the tournaments.